mason66xue/ORM-E-Commerce-Backend/README.md

 ## Demo

-The following should be shown when testing in insomnia
+The folowing should be shown when tesing with Insomnia

 ![In Insomnia, the user tests “GET tags,” “GET Categories,” and “GET All Products.”.](./Assets/13-orm-homework-demo-01.gif)